Neighbourhood and community centres strategic repositioning

 In 2021, the department commenced the NCC Strategic Repositioning Project, which included formation of the Neighbourhood and Community Centres Strategic Repositioning Committee in May 2021.

-The role of the committee is to create and facilitate a contemporary NCC strategic framework to support the work of 127 government-funded NCCs in Queensland and the broader NCC system.
+The role of the committee is to create and facilitate a contemporary NCC strategic framework to support the work of 128 Queensland Government-funded NCCs in Queensland and the broader NCC system.

 Committee tenure and deliverables